Online Guide

 there's something about me that this classroom doesn't see,

-A happy loving guy just watching life go by, but is he actually,
+A happy loving guy just watching life go by, but is he

 or is he just putting it on for show?